Summary and key findings

 • In 2018–19, of the 243,663 Indigenous Australians who did not access health services when they needed to, 32% indicated this was due to cultural reasons, such as language problems, discrimination and cultural appropriateness.

 The differences in rates of Indigenous and non-Indigenous hospital patients who choose to leave prior to commencing or completing treatment are frequently used as indirect measures of cultural safety.
-In relation to admitted patient hospitalisations, Indigenous Australians were discharged against medical advice for 3.9% of hospitalisations in 2018–20.
-Based on age standardised rates, Indigenous patients were discharged against medical advice at over 5 times the rate of non-Indigenous Australians.
+Indigenous Australians left against medical advice for 4.0% (26,985) of admitted-patient hospitalisations from 2019–20 to 2020–21.
+This was over 5 times the proportion of non-Indigenous Australians (3.8% and 0.7%, age-standardised, respectively).

 Module 3: Access to health care services

 Aboriginal and Torres Strait Islander people do not always have the same level of access to health services as non-Indigenous Australians.
-Disparities in use of health services may indicate problems with access to health services due to affordability, cultural safety, distance travelled especially in remote and very remote areas, and previous experiences of racism in health care environments for themselves, family or community members and fear of how they will be treated.
+Disparities in use of health services may indicate problems with access to health services, such as:

 Selected measures of access to health care services for Indigenous and non-Indigenous Australians are used to monitor disparities in access.

-• Indigenous Australians waited longer to be admitted for elective surgery in 2019–20 than non-Indigenous Australians—50% of Indigenous patients were admitted for elective surgery within 49 days, compared with 38 days for non-Indigenous patients.
+• Indigenous Australians waited longer to be admitted for elective surgery in 2021–22 than non-Indigenous Australians – 50% of Indigenous patients were admitted for elective surgery within 50 days, compared with 39 days for non-Indigenous patients.

 Data gaps